codesardine/jde/CONTRIBUTING.md

 I would love for you to contribute to Jade and help making it better!
-Here are some guidelines i would like you to follow:
+Here are some guidelines I would like you to follow:

 ### Debuging front end
-* In settings.json turn debug and context_menu to true.
+* In settings.json turn debug, context_menu and window decorations to true.

-When contributing to this repository, please first discuss the change you wish to make via issue.
+* When contributing to this repository, please first discuss the change you wish to make via issue.

-Try and follow pep8 when you can.
+* Try and follow pep8 when you can.

+* Make sure you test your changes.

+* Don't break existing functionality or the interface as I try to maintain Master Branch always in a working order.

 ## Pull Request Process

-1. Ensure you create separate pull requests on another branch for each issue that will make it easier to merge back without interfering with other issues, once i have reviewed the code i will merge.
+* Ensure you create separate pull requests on another branch for each issue or feature, that will accelerate the merging process without interfering with other issues, once I have tested the code I will merge back.<br/><br/>

 ### Our Pledge